 Natural disasters in New Jersey aren’t rare.
-Hurricanes, nor’easters, flooding, fires and even tornadoes are part of our state’s long history.
+Hurricanes, nor’easters, flooding, fires and even tornadoes are part of our state’s weather woes.
 They happen quickly, sometimes with little warning, and have the power to leave wide swaths of destruction behind.

 A pet owner that knows how to shelter a pet during a natural disaster is a prepared one, and can shield their best friend long after a storm passes.